MicrosoftDocs/common-data-model-and-service/common-data-model/edu-k12-accelerator.md

 ---

-# Dynamics 365 Education Accelerator – K12 (Preview)
+# Dynamics 365 Education Accelerator – K-12 (Preview)

-The K12 scenario is released to sit on top of an existing Dynamics 365 instance or Power Apps instance to assist with day to day operations or as a standalone data model for developers.
-The holistic student profile and educator and community engagement scenario contains the data model, installable scenarios (including standard entity attribute extensions, K12 specific education entities, pre-built dashboard and portals, sample data) and other tools to help customers and partners build and deploy new solutions.
+The K-12 component in the Dynamics 365 Education Accelerator sits on top of an existing Dynamics 365 instance or Power Apps instance to assist with day-to-day operations or as a standalone data model for developers.
+The holistic student profile, educator, and community engagement scenario contains:
+- The data model
+- Installable scenarios, including:
+  - Standard entity attribute extensions
+  - Specific education entities for K-12
+  - Pre-built dashboards and portals
+  - Sample data
+- Other tools to help customers and partners build and deploy new solutions.

 The accelerator includes the following features: